 So you need some cash, and you need it quick.
-What about taking a cash advance from your credit card?
+Should you take a cash advance from your credit card?

 What Is a Cash Advance?

-A cash advance is simply a loan that your credit card company makes you.
-You’re able to borrow cash against your credit card up to a certain limit.
+Let’s start by defining the term “cash advance,” shall we?
+In short, a cash advance is a loan offered through your credit card.
+With most credit cards, you’re able to borrow cash up to a certain limit.
 These limits vary by card, but they’ll usually be a lot lower than your credit limit.
 You can get the money easily: at the bank, from an ATM, or by filling out one of those convenience checks that your card issuer sends periodically.

-It sounds convenient — and it is!
-But the price for that convenience is high.
+Taking out a cash advance certainly sounds convenient, and it is!
+However, the price you’ll pay for the convenience of this easy money is extremely high.
 Here’s why:

 Unfortunately, a credit card cash advance is a very expensive way to get money.
 Your credit card company charges a hefty fee for the service: For example, you may pay either 5% of the transaction or $10, whichever is greater.
 And if you use an out-of-network ATM for your cash advance, you’ll pay ATM fees, too.

-Once you get over the sticker shock from the upfront fee on your cash advance, you aren’t done paying.
+Once you get over the sticker shock from the upfront fee on your cash advance, you’re not done paying.
 The vast majority of credit cards charge a higher-than-normal interest rate for a cash advance.
 So even if you’re only paying a 12% or 15% APR on your purchases, you could be paying an average of nearly 24% on your cash advance.

 When you make a purchase with your credit card, you usually have about a month to pay back the money without paying any interest.
 This grace period allows responsible borrowers to take advantage of credit cards’ convenience and build their credit score without sliding into shaky financial territory.
 But when you get a cash advance, you have no grace period.
 You’ll start paying that high interest rate immediately.